Skip to main content

 • One person in charge of coordinating the program, promoting it at universities and schools, and acting as point of contact for students, faculty, and mentors

-• Mentors who are trained to be aware of and eliminate gender and diversity bias in supervision and who create a positive environment for women and men with diverse social identities with clear instructions on guiding mentees
+• Mentors who are trained to be aware of and eliminate gender and diversity bias in supervision and who create a positive environment for women and men with clear instructions on guiding mentees

 • Constant evaluation integrating feedback and suggestions from students, faculties, schools, and company personnel